 Once upon a time the most important factors for brand loyalty revolved around things like prices, location and a better selection of products in comparison to competitors of the same ilk.

 It’s all a bit more complicated these days.
-Companies are competing in a far more complex marketplace and thus need to be much smarter in their marketing strategies.
+Companies in the 21st century are competing in a far more complex marketplace and need to be much smarter in their marketing strategies.
 It is no longer just about brand identity, awareness and loyalty, businesses need to build ‘brand affinity’ through ‘brand experience’.

 Brand experience relies, not just on visual prompts but by encompassing all sensations and feelings; by generating behavioural responses evoked by brand-related stimuli.
 A brand needs to create an authentic and memorable ‘experience’ through its design and identity – through packaging and communications, it needs to promote an emotional response in its audience.